LightJkd/Hidder/README.md

 ## ⚡ Features

-Allows you to hide the window
+Allows you to hide,
-Allows you to show the program
+show the window from the taskbar

 ## ❓ How do use it?